 Head east from the Marina and you’ll come across Levante Beach, the most popular of the resort’s beaches.
 With a blue fly flying testament to the water’s cleanliness, in the summer the 500m of sand are jam-packed with sun worshippers.
 Levante Beach has a board walk running along its length and a host of services for your comfort and convenience (beach bars, restaurants, sun loungers, parasols, massage, WC etc)

-With one of the biggest swimming pools you are ever likely to set eyes on, hitting the Ocean Club is no-brainer if fancy a day of relaxation.
+With one of the biggest swimming pools you are ever likely to set eyes on, hitting the Ocean Club is no-brainer if fancy a day of relaxation and well up the list of great things to do in Puerto Banus.
 Kick back on one of the circular sun loungers and peruse the ample menu of excellent food.
 Thai fusion tapas and a large mojito?
 Yep, that sounds about right…Watch out for the “champagne spray” parties which are held monthly in the summer – if you like your French bubbly, it doesn’t get better than this.

 Smaller than the Ocean Club but just as recommended, La Sala provides the same can’t-go-wrong combination of sun-worshipping, great food, strong drinks, chilled tunes and full-on relaxation.
 Munch on some sushi to make up for the previous night’s toxin fuelled revelry, or sup on a bloody mary to ease into the day…total bliss.
 If you can’t get enough of the place then keep an eye out for their monthly peel parties in the summer.